40 under 40 — Luke Metcalf

 Kappa, 2012 — Recognized in: 2018

 “After graduating from Tufts, I decided to do a backpacking trip around Southeast Asia.
-I never could have imagined it would indirectly eventually turn into a 5-year experience in Nepal working as a project manager in a school construction project for an NGO called the BlinkNow Foundation.
-The challenges I faced in this work were beyond my imagination – an ever expanding scope, corrupt government and contractors, daily electricity load-shedding, illiterate workers, and a significant language barrier, to name a few.
-I could never have fathomed how a 5-month stint may turn into a 5-year career choice, but I am proud of the fact I have stuck with it and am now a year from completing this project.
-I’ve had to draw on a toughness I didn’t know I have in order to weather the relentless storms of working in such a difficult environment, but I do think I’ve come out stronger for it and I know with certainty that the challenges I faced as a pledge and as Phi of my Zeta Psi chapter have served me immeasurably during the last few years.
-I would encourage all young graduates to aim adventurously upon graduation and challenge themselves similarly to perform in a difficult environment – it doesn’t have to be 5 years, but at least a few months will give you a new perspective and teach you things about yourself you never knew!
+I never could have imagined it would indirectly turn into a five-year experience in Nepal working as a project manager in a school construction project for an NGO called the BlinkNow Foundation.
+The challenges I faced in this work were beyond my imagination – an ever-expanding scope, corrupt government and contractors, daily electricity load-shedding, illiterate workers and a significant language barrier, to name a few.
+I could never have fathomed how a five-month stint turned into a five-year career choice, but I am proud of the fact I have stuck with it and am now a year from completing this project.
+I’ve had to draw on a toughness I didn’t know I have in order to weather the relentless storms of working in such a difficult environment.
+I do think I’ve come out stronger for it and I know with certainty that the challenges I faced as a pledge and as Phi of my Zeta Psi chapter have served me immeasurably during the last few years.
+I would encourage all young graduates to aim adventurously upon graduation and challenge themselves to perform in a difficult environment – it doesn’t have to be five years, but even a few months will give you a new perspective and teach you things about yourself you never knew!